mario-areias/blog/content/post/my-thoughts-covidapp/index.md

 COVIDSafe is simple, but it has many moving parts, including servers in AWS, heavily bluetooth usage and upload of personal information (such as phone numbers).

 I have been digging deep into the [Android App](https://github.com/ghuntley/COVIDSafe_1.0.11.apk), but there are other source codes to look at.
-The opentrace community [has released their code](https://github.com/opentrace-community/opentrace-android), they are a open source implementation of the protocol used by COVIDSafe.
+The opentrace community (the open source implementation of the protocol that COVIDSafe uses) [has released their code](https://github.com/opentrace-community/opentrace-android).
 Also, there is a white paper wrote by BlueTrace (the company who created the protocol) that you can find [here](https://bluetrace.io/static/bluetrace_whitepaper-938063656596c104632def383eb33b3c.pdf).

 By comparing the opentrace code with the COVIDSafe codebase I noticed they used different protocol versions.
 Opentrace source code (and the whitepaper) use the version `2` of the protocol, while COVIDSafe is using version `1`.